Best Paw Patrol Toys for 5 Year Olds

 This is one of the largest Paw Patrol figure sets available, including Chase, Marshall, Rocky, Rubble, Zuma, Skye, Everest, Tracker, Rex, and Liberty all in one pack.
 Every pup is in their signature uniform with realistic detailing.

 Not every Paw Patrol purchase needs to be a big set.
-Sometimes the best gift is one well-made single vehicle, especially if your child already has a growing collection and just wants to add to it.
+Sometimes the right gift is one well-made single vehicle, especially if your child already has a growing collection and just wants to add their favorite character to it.

 Fire Rescue: Marshall Rescue Fire Engine